Human Services Schools in New York City

 |% of Students Receiving Some Form of Financial Aid (2016-2017)||82%*||89%*||100%*|

 |Undergraduate Graduation Rate||18% (students began Fall 2011)*||16% (students began Fall 2014)*||58% (students began Fall 2011)*|

 CUNY New York City College of Technology

 New York City College of Technology is the state's largest public college of technology and serves more than 17,000 students yearly.
-City Tech's 65 degree and certificate programs combine specialized technological training with core liberal arts and sciences education.
+City Tech's 53 degree programs combine specialized technological training with a core liberal arts and sciences education.
 Human services students can earn an associate's or a bachelor's degree at City Tech.

 Associate in Applied Science in Human Services

-This 60-credit program includes a 250-hour internship, in which students gain real-world skills in client assessment, counseling and the development of treatment plans.
+This 60-credit program includes a two-part field work practicum, in which students gain real-world skills in client assessment, counseling and the development of treatment plans.
 The associate's degree program prepares students for careers in mental health and social work, including employment at group residences and with neighborhood outreach programs.
 Graduates may also continue studying at City Tech to earn bachelor's degrees.